-Pupils are not able to carry their own medication with them at school.
-Therefore inhalers should be stored safely away and members of staff should issue them when the child needs the medication.
+If pupils are not able to do so then inhalers should be stored safely away and members of staff should issue them when the child needs the medication.
 This method may be more appropriate for younger pupils with asthma who may not be able to use the inhaler without help or guidance.